-All IOS rockets are launched from an ocean-going barge.
-This eliminates the enormous cost of launching from the existing land-based spaceports and allows IOS to schedule launches based only on the weather and sea conditions.
+All IOS rockets are launched from an ocean-going barge with motion compensation.
+Equivalent to a private spaceport, barge-launch eliminates the enormous cost of liability insurance when launching from the existing land-based spaceports and allows IOS to schedule launches based only on the weather and sea conditions.
+Initially our orbital flights will take place from the Pacific Ocean southwest of Los Angeles.